Lim Teong Kim

 Datuk Lim Teong Kim (林长金; born 26 August 1963) is a Malaysian professional football coach and former player, who is recently appointed as head coach of Malaysian club Perak FC starting from 2023 season.
 He was formerly an assistant coach of Bayern Munich U19.

-On 17 February 2022, IFFHS selected him on their list of Men’s All Time Malaysia Dream Team.
+On 17 February 2022, IFFHS selected him on their list of Men's All Time Malaysia Dream Team.

-Career
+Lim is the only Malaysian to have played in the German Bundesliga, having spent a season at Hertha BSC in 1987.